Evidence that the Rate of Evolution of a Black Hole Interior Has a Holographic Dual: 4. in the Bulk

 We propose to make use of this relation in an unusual way.
 Solving (\ref{H}) for $r_{\textsf{H}}$, we regard it as a known function of $T_{\textsf{}}$ and $a$ (therefore, in view of our discussion of $a$ above, of $T_{\textsf{}}$ and $\mathfrak{j}_{\textsf{}}$).
 Then equation (\ref{E}) gives the specific entropy $\mathfrak{s}_{\textsf{}}$ as a function of $T_{\textsf{}}$ and $\mathfrak{j}_{\textsf{}}$ (and $\hbar$ and $k_{\textsf{B}}$, but not $G_5$).
 Thus we can express $\mathfrak{s}\,T/\hbar$ as such a function, and now we can use holography to study the dependence of $\mathfrak{R}$ as a function of $T_{\textsf{}}$ and $\mathfrak{j}_{\textsf{}}$.

 Before proceeding to that, let us recall \cite{kn:edwit} that, when $a = 0$, there are in fact no real solutions for $r_{\textsf{H}}$ if the temperature falls below a certain value, $\sqrt{2}\hbar c / \left(\pi k_{\textsf{B}}L\right)$.
 Above that temperature, there are two (or three) solutions.
 The largest defines a ``large'' black hole, which describes an equilibrium state for the boundary theory \cite{kn:ruong}.
-For these reasons, we can only consider temperatures larger than $\sqrt{2}\hbar c / \left(\pi k_{\textsf{B}}L\right)$, and we always choose the largest solution at $a = 0$, following this branch as $a$ is increased.
+Below that temperature, the holographic model predicts that strongly coupled matter at equilibrium simply does not exist.
+Thus, in evaluating the black hole radius, we always choose the largest solution at $a = 0$, following this branch as $a$ is increased.
 (That is, for us, a ``large'' AdS$_5$-Kerr black hole is the one corresponding to the largest value of $r_{\textsf{H}}$ for a given value of $a$.)

 For our later purposes, it will be necessary to have an explicit understanding of the ways in which $r_{\textsf{H}}$ varies as a function of $T_{\textsf{}}$ and $a$.

 As $a$ increases at some fixed value of $T$, $r_{\textsf{H}}$ is a \emph{decreasing} function of $a/L$ (see Figure 1).
 This is not remarkable: it is in fact precisely what happens when the specific angular momentum of an asymptotically flat Kerr black hole of fixed temperature is increased \cite{kn:109}.
 In that case there is a non-zero lower bound on the radius.
 Here, however, that is not so: as $\mathfrak{j}$ tends to infinity, so that $a/L$ tends to unity, the radius actually approaches zero, as one sees directly from equation (\ref{H}).